Oak Grove High School (Jefferson County, Alabama)

 Oak Grove High School is a combined middle school and high school.
 Its location is fifteen miles northwest of downtown Bessemer, a suburb of Birmingham, Alabama.
 It is physically located in the unincorporated community of Oak Grove for which the school is named.
 Oak Grove is one of fourteen high schools in the Jefferson County School System.
-School colors are red, white, and black but the athletic teams are called the Tigers.
+School colors are red and white, and the athletic teams are called the Tigers.
 Oak Grove competes in AHSAA Class 4A athletics.

-Student profile

-Enrollment in grades 6-12 for the 2015-2016 school year was approximately 865 students.
-Roughly 95% are white, 4% are African-American, and 1% are Native American.
-32% of students qualified for free or reduced price lunch.

-Oak Grove has a graduation rate of 82%.
-Approximately 84% of its students meet or exceed state proficiency standards in reading, and about 66% do so in mathematics.
-The average ACT score for Oak Grove students is 25.